 As cloud computing enters the mainstream it is being used by a growing number of businesses, although there are still many companies that have yet to commit to adoption.

-Here is a look at the main cloud computing service options, with a brief breakdown of what each entails and why a business might consider migrating over to it.
+Here is a look at the main cloud computing service options, with a brief breakdown of what each entails and why a business might consider migrating over to them.

 Software as a Service (SaaS)